Paterson in Passaic County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • War, US Revolutionary.
 In addition, it is included in the Sons of the American Revolution (SAR) series list.
 A significant historical month for this entry is May 1870.

 Location.
 40° 54.719′ N, 74° 8.069′ W. Marker is in Paterson, New Jersey, in Passaic County.
-Marker is on E 42nd Street, on the right when traveling north.
+It is on E 42nd Street, on the right when traveling north.
 Marker is located at the northern end of E 42nd Street, overlooking Route 20.
 Touch for map.
 Marker is in this post office area: Paterson NJ 07504, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Pulaski (approx. 0.3 miles away); Abraham Godwin (approx. 0.3 miles away); Passaic County Soldiers and Sailors Monument (approx. 0.3 miles away); Curie (approx. 0.3 miles away); The York Road (approx. half a mile away); Morlot Ave - 33rd St. Bridge Over the Passaic River (approx. 0.9 miles away); In Memory of Fair Lawn Police Officer Mary Ann Collura (approx. one mile away); Fair Lawn Memorial Park (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Pulaski (approx. 0.3 miles away); Abraham Godwin (approx. 0.3 miles away); Passaic County Soldiers and Sailors Monument (approx. 0.3 miles away); Curie (approx. 0.3 miles away); The York Road (approx. half a mile away); Morlot Ave - 33rd St. Bridge Over the Passaic River (approx. 0.9 miles away); In Memory of Fair Lawn Police Officer Mary Ann Collura (approx. one mile away); Fair Lawn Memorial Park (approx. 1.2 miles away).
 Touch for a list and map of all markers in Paterson.

 More about this marker.
-The map features a relief map of the vicinity of the marker, “From Gen. Robert Erskine’s map no. 79 and British War Maps of 1775.”
+The map features a relief map of the vicinity of the marker, “From Gen. Robert Erskines map no. 79 and British War Maps of 1775.”

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on September 23, 2024.
 It was originally submitted on July 16, 2010, by Bill Coughlin of Woodland Park, New Jersey.
-This page has been viewed 950 times since then and 41 times this year.
-Photos: 1, 2, 3, 4. submitted on July 16, 2010, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 1,276 times since then and 16 times this year.
+Photos: 1, 2, 3. submitted on July 16, 2010, by Bill Coughlin of Woodland Park, New Jersey.
+4, 5. submitted on September 18, 2024, by Warren Storms of Mahwah, N.j..
+6. submitted on July 16, 2010, by Bill Coughlin of Woodland Park, New Jersey.